 “Our problem is that we believe someone else is gonna save the world“

-One neighbour of mine got upset about number of plastic people from our hall were throwing away.
+One neighbor of mine got upset about a number of plastic people from our hall were throwing away.

-If you want to make a difference but don’t know how to start here you can take pledge at national geographic with simple tips of what to do to reduce your plastic waste.
+If you want to make a difference but don’t know how to start here you can take the pledge at national geographic with simple tips on what to do to reduce your plastic waste.